 Presenter: Jody Nugent-Deal, RVT, VTS (Anesthesia/Analgesia), VTS (Companion Exotic Animal)

 Exotic small mammals, formally known as “pocket pets”, can be challenging to safely induce, maintain and recover from general anesthesia.
-This AAVSB R.A.C.E.-approved webinar explores clinical anesthesia in exotic companion mammals from patient assessment and anesthetic induction to monitoring and recovery.
+This American Association of Veterinary State Boards (AAVSB) Registry of Approved Continuing Education (RACE) – approved webinar explores clinical anesthesia in exotic companion mammals from patient assessment and anesthetic induction to monitoring and recovery.
 The use of common premedications, induction agents, maintenance drugs, and post-operative analgesics will be compared and contrasted in exotic companion mammals.
 Multimodal anesthetic techniques, such as epidural anesthesia and constant rate infusions, will also be discussed.

 Download the lecture outline [Word 115 MB] to follow along with Ms. Nugent-Deal.